pallets-eco/flask-admin/doc/index.rst

 =================

-Flask-Admin lets you build complicated interfaces by grouping individual views together in classes: Each view that you see on the frontend, represents a method on a class that has explicitly been added to the interface.
+Flask-Admin lets you build complicated interfaces by grouping individual views together in classes: Each web page you see on the frontend, represents a method on a class that has explicitly been added to the interface.

 These view classes are especially helpful when they are tied to particular